pRob3/pRob3/README.md

 ## Hey, I'm Dennis.

-I live around Gothenburg, Sweden.
+I live in Sweden.
 I like music, good food, nerdy beers, and coding.
 Working at NetOnNet as a full stack developer.

 ### Get In Touch